just-buildsystem/justbuild/doc/concepts/blob-splitting.md

 A trivial implementation of the split operation would be returning a _singleton list_ containing the original blob as single chunk.
 While this implementation is correct and fast, it is not very useful, since it does not save any traffic.
+Justbuild's server returns `FAILED_PRECONDITION` when a blob cannot be split into multiple chunks. `SpliceBlob` requests with fewer than 2 chunks are rejected with `INVALID_ARGUMENT`.

 A better approach is _fixed-block chunking_ where the data is split into chunks of fixed and equal size.
 While this approach typically results in